davidmreed/DMRNoteAttachmentImporter/README.md

 ## Sharing and Visibility Settings

 Both the Apex methods below and the Note Proxy object used for bulk note imports accept parameters for visibility and sharing settings.
-When linking notes and attachments to regular Salesforce records, like Contacts, visibility "AllUsers" and sharing type "I" (inferred) are appropriate.
+When linking notes and attachments to regular Salesforce records, like Contacts, visibility `"AllUsers"` and sharing type `"I"` (inferred) are appropriate.
 (Other visibility values will actually cause exceptions).
 More detail on acceptable values is found in the [`ContentDocumentLink` API reference](https://developer.salesforce.com/docs/atlas.en-us.api.meta/api/sforce_api_objects_contentdocumentlink.htm).
-Values other than "AllUsers"/"I" may be useful when working with content libraries or communities.
+Values other than `"AllUsers"`/`"I"` may be useful when working with content libraries or communities.

 ## Note- and Attachment-Related Limits

 There are Salesforce governor limits on the number of `ContentVersion` objects (which includes notes and attachments) that can be inserted in a 24 hour period.
-For production editions of Salesforce, the limit is 36,000.
-However, for developer editions, the limit is only 2,500.
+For production editions of Salesforce, the limit is 200,000.

+For Developer Edition organizations, the `ContentVersion` limit is only 2,500.
 It's very easy to hit this limit in testing within a developer organization.
-(The included test suite inserts a large number of `ContentVersion` objects).
-Note that hitting this limit also results in a `System.UnexpectedException`.
+Insofar as the included test suite inserts a large number of `ContentVersion` objects) and the fact that hitting this limit results in a `System.UnexpectedException`, it's recommended not to run the full test suite frequently, or to use scratch orgs to run tests.

 ## Notes and Attachments in Apex